Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Institutions must fully utilise any unspent funds for either discretionary bursary or free meals before using their new academic year allocation.

-ESFA wishes to remind institutions that discretionary bursary and/or free meals funding cannot be carried forward for more than one year.
-Institutions must contact ESFA to arrange to return any unspent funds they hold from any year prior to 2017 to 2018: email@example.com.
+Discretionary bursary and/or free meals funding cannot be carried forward for more than one year.
+Institutions must inform ESFA of the total amount of any unspent funds (not previously reported) from any year up to and including the 2017 to 2018 academic year by e-mailing firstname.lastname@example.org.
+ESFA will recover the unspent funds.

 Completing the ILR/School Census

-ESFA operates an in-year growth process for discretionary bursaries.
-This is similar to the in-year growth process for 16 to 19 programme funding and will release additional funding to institutions where ILR/census data indicates it is needed.
-This process will factor in delivery of extended work placements and consider business cases where institutions have clear and evidenced reasons for additional funding.
+ESFA operates an in-year growth process for discretionary bursaries based on ILR/census data.
+This is similar to the in-year growth process for 16 to 19 programme funding and will release additional funding to institutions where data indicates it is needed.
+This process will factor in delivery of industry placements.
 Any growth/additional funding is subject to affordability.

 Audit, assurance and fraud

 16 to 19 Bursary Funds are subject to normal assurance arrangements for 16 to 19 education and training.
-Audit guidance is available.
 Institutions should ensure they have appropriate processes in place to record bursary applications and awards (including the number, value, purpose, whether awarded or not, and a brief justification for the decision).
+They must also be able to confirm, during any audit, the amount of any unspent funds that have been carried forward to the current academic year.

 Institutions must ensure they can evidence their application process, how the student was assessed, how they made the decision to award the specific amount of bursary and the funds that they have issued to the student.
 Auditors will be looking for evidence that institutions have applied their bursary fund eligibility criteria correctly and used a consistent application and assessment process for all students.
 Some institutions use an eligibility checklist to confirm which documents they have seen for each student.